dhanush167/dhanush167/README.md

-I have experience in developing projects with scrum and agile methodology also have built SAAS applications for various startups and have worked in teams as a remote front-end/back-end developer.
+I have experience in developing projects with scrum and agile methodology also have built SAAS applications for various startups and have worked both independently and in teams as a remote front-end and back-end developer.

 </p>